 Phone manufacturers have warned their users that their device can turn off as temperatures drop and they should expect it.

 This may sound weird but your iPhone or your other devices can actually turn off when the temperature is too cold and you’re not the only one that’s experiencing it, many iPhone users have reported this issue and they want to know why it’s happening.

 The reason your iPhone turns off when it’s cold is due to the lithium-ion battery inside.
 In a lithium-ion battery, each cell is made up of a positive electrode, a negative electrode, and an electrolyte in-between each cell.

+When the temperature of your iPhone drops below freezing, the electrolyte liquid inside the lithium battery crystallizes.
 This prevents a current from flowing through the battery which stops the iPhone from working, which is why your iPhone will turn off.

 On the Apple support website, here’s what they say, “Using an iOS device in very cold conditions outside of its operating range might temporarily shorten battery life and could cause the device to turn off.

 Battery life will return to normal when you bring the device back to higher ambient temperatures”.

 Here’s what a spokesperson at Apple said, “We are aware of instances where the iPhone X screen will become temporarily unresponsive to touch after a rapid change to a cold environment.

 After several seconds the screen will become fully responsive again.
 This will be addressed in an upcoming software update”.

 You can update your iPhone to the 11.1.2 iOS update which fixes the bug and many users have also said that it fixed the issue.